fanagnou/LAMS/README.md

     <li>subsequences(id, sequence_id, parent_id, activities, main)</li>
 </ul>

-Learning designs are stored in the table sequences and the lenght attribute refers to the main sequence of the lesson as this is displayed in the preview mode of LAMS design.
+Learning designs are stored in the table sequences and the lenght attribute refers to the main sequence of the lesson as this is displayed in Preview Mode.
 In table subsequences, both the main sequence and the sub-sequences of a lesson are stored.
-The parent_id refers to the complex activity that causes the creation of the a sub-sequence ad it is used for retrieving all the possible paths within a lesson without requiring joins with other tables.
+The parent_id refers to the complex activity that causes the creation of a sub-sequence ad it is used for retrieving all the possible paths within a lesson without requiring joins with other tables.
 Information about the Learning activities is stored in the remaining tables.
-The activities_info table is used for storing the content Tool Activities in jsonb datatype.
+The activities_info table is used for storing the content of Tool Activities in jsonb format.

 #### Statistics

 |              type              | frequency|
 --------------------------------|-----------